cf-toolsuite/robert/docs/ENDPOINTS.md

   * if you have a Github account, then this value should be set to a classic [personal access token](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens#creating-a-personal-access-token-classic) with full `repo` permissions.
 * `commit` - a commit hash, if not supplied the latest commit on origin/main is used
 * `filePaths` - either a set of relative file paths from the root of the repository or a set of package names
+  * used to constrain the set of files under consideration for refactoring
+  * not applicable when `advanced` Spring profile is activated
 * `allowedExtensions` - a set of allowed file extensions used for file path filtering purposes; when specified, only `filePaths` containing a file extension in the set of extensions will be considered
 * `pushToRemoteEnabled` - whether or not to git push updates on your local branch to remote; if you've set this value to `true` then you must also supply `username` and `password` values as push operation is authenticated
 * `pullRequestEnabled` - whether or not to file a pull request; if you've set this value to `true` then you must also supply `username` and `password` values as pull request operation is authenticated